belcurv/medium/articles/modular_js_3.md

 }
 ```

-Keep an eye on your terminal window and save the file  - you’ll see Gulp re-run our `styles` task in response to the save event.
-Our `styles` task has generated a new `/dist/css/quote-app.css`, so our change is live - reload your browser window and behold:
+Keep an eye on your terminal window and save the file - Gulp will automatically re-run our `styles` task in response to the save event.
+Since that task generates a new `/dist/css/quote-app.css`, you can reload your browser window to see the changes:

 ![screenshot after gulp watch](../assets/blue-hover.jpg)

-Automatic production-ready CSS and no more work-flow interruption.
+We now generate production-ready CSS automatically and without work-flow interruption.

 ###Summarizing

 At the end of [part 2](https://medium.com/@jrschwane/writing-modular-javascript-pt-2-d7140d15c982), we had a perfectly functional modular application.
 We could have left it at that; we had achieved our design goals after all.
-But in the process, we introduced the potential for degraded performance: the browser has to make separate requests for all our modular files, which could negatively affect page load times.
+But in the process, we introduced the potential for degraded performance.

 Forseeing that problem, we used Gulp to process our source files and generate production-ready files in preparation for deployment.
-We added vendor-prefixed selectors to our CSS, and concatenated, transpiled and minified our source files.
-Finally, we added a watcher so that we wouldn’t need to manually rerun our task each time we made a change to our source stylesheets.
+We added vendor-prefixed selectors to our CSS, transpiled our SASS and es6 to CSS and es5 JavaScript, and minified our scripts for additional performance.
+Finally, we added a watcher to automate our CSS processing in response to changes to our source stylesheets.

+Gulp is not the only build tool - [Webpack](https://webpack.github.io/) and [Grunt](https://gruntjs.com/) are very popular and do similar things.
+We picked Gulp because of how quickly we can get results, which lets us spend more time developing applications.

 #Conclusion

 This wraps up this series on writing modular JavaScript.
-It presents one method for planning and building modular applications that is easy to understand and implement, and does not require any exotic libraries or frameworks.
+It describes a method for planning and building modular applications that is easy to understand and implement, and does not require any exotic libraries or frameworks.
 This makes it well-suited for beginning JavaScript programmers.

 You might ask, "why _not_ use a framework?"
 It's a fair question - Angular for example, is modular by design.
-I have nothing against frameworks (I **love** Angular), but time is precious.
-The modular structure described in parts 1 and 2 of this series can be used by anyone - it does not require that you spend time first gaining proficiency with a framework's syntax and methods.
-And thinking in terms of modular application design _now_ will help you understand the 'why and how' of frameworks like Angular _later_.
+I have nothing against frameworks (and I **love** Angular), but time is precious.
+The modular design structure described in this series can be used by anyone immediately - it does not require that you spend time first gaining proficiency in a framework's syntax and methods.

 But ultimately, _modular design_ is more foundational and theoretical; framework or no framework, the applications you build will benefit from a sound foundation in modular thinking.
 I hope you can translate these ideas to your own projects.